jamt9000/webcv/doc/report.md

 format.
 Many of the javascript face detection solutions are based on OpenCV's code.

-Lienhart @LienhartMaydt02 proposes an extra set of "tilted" Haar features at 45 degrees, computed thanks to a rotated integral image, in order to better represent distinctive characteristics such as slanted edges which would otherwise be missed.
+@LienhartMaydt02 propose an extra set of "tilted" Haar features at 45 degrees, computed thanks to a rotated integral image, in order to better represent distinctive characteristics such as slanted edges which would otherwise be missed.